zoylendt/zoylendt.github.io/content/Note Taking/Quartz Personalization.md

 This change, together with [[Quartz Personalization#Last updated & History]], involves probably the most code modifications.
 Its target is to create a row with six links in the `beforeBody`-part of the layout (above the breadcrumbs).
 This can be viewed in action on the site of its (apparent) creator: https://notes.camargomau.com/

-After some digging in his GitHub repo, i determined the changes to be [this](https://github.com/search?q=repo%3Acamargomau%2Fnotkesto-site%20linksheader&type=code).
-We need to create two new files, [quartz/components/LinksHeader.tsx](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/LinksHeader.tsx#L2) & [quartz/components/styles/linksHeader.scss](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/styles/linksHeader.scss#L4), and modify two other, [quartz.layout.ts](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz.layout.ts#L7)] & [quartz/components/index.ts](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/index.ts#L22)].
+After some digging in his GitHub repo, I identified the corresponding [changes](https://github.com/search?q=repo%3Acamargomau%2Fnotkesto-site%20linksheader&type=code).
+We need to create two new files, [quartz/components/LinksHeader.tsx](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/LinksHeader.tsx#L2) & [quartz/components/styles/linksHeader.scss](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/styles/linksHeader.scss#L4), and modify two other, [quartz.layout.ts](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz.layout.ts#L7) & [quartz/components/index.ts](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/index.ts#L22).

 The first new file, [quartz/components/LinksHeader.tsx](https://github.com/camargomau/notkesto-site/blob/7b8a7c5069fb78401022481631223b7e9acb39fe/quartz/components/LinksHeader.tsx#L2)], contains the links and images, so we need to modify it to suit our needs.